chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 This tells the script how each layer was transformed from raw values that can be directly summed. `raw` means that the layer contains raw counts or some linear transformation of raw counts. `log1p` means that the layer has `log(X + 1)` for each the raw `X` values. `sqrt` means `sqrt(X)` (this is not common).
 For layers produced by Seurat's normalization or SCTransform functions, the correct choice is usually `log1p`.
+In our PBMC 3K example, the normalized expression matrix has been logged.

 **Note**: If a layer is not specified in the `fixup_gene_symbols` section, then it will not be carried over into the curated object.
 If no layers are specified in `fixup_gene_symbols` or if `fixup_gene_symbols` is not included the `config.yaml` file at all, then all layers will be carried over into the curated object.